sgolovine/www-2022/README.md

 ## Feature Flags

 This site utilizes feature flags to hide upcoming work.
 To get a sneak preview of upcoming features, run the site locally (see [setting up locally](#setting-up-locally) for more info) and enable the feature through the development menu (its the terminal icon in the header).
 You can see default feature flags [here](https://github.com/sgolovine/sunny.gg/blob/main/src/config/defaultFeatures.ts)

+## Storybook

+This site uses Storybook to prototype certain components.
+As of now, not all components are in Storybook but the majority are.
+To run storybook, run: `npm run storybook`.